All About Contact Lenses, Types, History, Uses, Advantages & Disadvantages, Insertion & Removal, Complications, and More

 Using contact lenses?
-Do you have questions related to contacts?
+Do you have any questions related to contacts?
 Taking a peek at the following detailed information about contacts can give you a window into the world of contact lenses.

 So, without further ado, let’s jump into the topic.

 What are contact lenses?

 Contact lenses, or simply contacts, are thin, light-weight corrective, therapeutic, or cosmetic devices designed to fit over the cornea (the clear outer layer of the eye).
 Similar to eyeglasses, contact lenses correct the ametropia (myopia, hyperopia, astigmatism, presbyopia) by adding or subtracting the total refracting power of the eyes.